AlecAivazis/bwl/razorgore.md

 During this time, Razorgore will conflagerate just like Drakkisath in UBRS.
 Unforunately Razorgore is immune to taunt so whoever is next on threat will get hit.
-This means that DPS has to be very careful about their threat and make sure that the Off-Tank is second.
-If they are unable to generate enough threat when off-tanking as deep prot then they should consider fury-prot for more threat.
+This means that DPS has to be very careful about their threat and make sure that the off-tank is as close to second as possible.